andrewtougas/21mafia/README.md

 ## Deployment

-Currently, this process is done by building and compiling the production-ready code and then manually transfering the resulting distrubution directory to the live server.
-This process should be streamlined using CI/CD to automatically build/compile the code and push to live server on every master branch commit.

-### Compiles and minifies for production
+The process for deploying production-quality code to both the live server and to Github Pages has been streamlined via NPM scripts.

+### Deploying to Live Server

+Run the following command to build the web app for production and publish to the [live server](http://21mafia.andrewtougas.com):

 ```
-npm run build
+npm run deploy
 ```

 ### Deploying to Github Pages